SignPath/website/docs/documentation/directory-synchronization.md

 ![Microsoft Entra ID - select mapping](/assets/img/resources/documentation_scim-05b-mapping-part2.png){:.margin-left}

 Then, replace the existing JSON with the one from [this link](/assets/MicrosoftEntraIDScimConfiguration.json) and save the schema.
 After closing the dialog, you **need to refresh the Azure page**, then the _Attribute Mappings_ will be pre-filled for you.
-Click on row that maps to "externalId" in the _customappsso Attribute_ column.
+Click on the row that maps to "externalId" in the _customappsso Attribute_ column.

 ![Microsoft Entra ID - replace mapping](/assets/img/resources/documentation_scim-05c-mapping-part3.png){:.margin-left}